ericdmoore/crawfishcloud/README.md

 <!-- [![Winter Is Coming][ftb-winter-shield]][ftb-winter-url] -->
 <!-- [![Built With][ftb-builtWith-shield]][federalies-url] -->

-> A Streaming S3 Bucket Glob Crawler

-![Deep Learning AI Generated Psychadelic Style Transfer Art of Crawfish painted with sunset clouds][project-pic]

 `crawfishcloud` makes it VERY easy to get started pulling globbed files from S3.
+It gives you the power to

 ## Install